 There are two tests we conduct to mitigate this concern.
 First, the SCF contains a variable measuring the "normal" income of a household in a given year from 1995 to 2019.
 As mentioned above, this is the measure used by Feiveson and Sabelhaus (2019), and Devlin-Foltz and Sabelhaus (2016) show that this measure of normal income accurately approximates the permanent component of income.
-The top panel of Chart 11 shows that the saving rates across the withincohort income distribution are similar when using normal income as opposed to actual income for the 1995 to 2019 period.
-This suggests that transitory income shocks that move people across the withincohort income distribution are not responsible for the differences in saving rates.
+The left panel of Figure 13 shows that the saving rates across the within-cohort income distribution are similar when using normal income as opposed to actual income for the 1995 to 2019 period.
+This suggests that transitory income shocks that move people across the within-cohort income distribution are not responsible for the differences in saving rates.